Netflix pushes back against Squid Game-juiced usage fees in South Korea

 A South Korean court in June dismissed Netflix's request to confirm it is not liable for such payments to SK Broadband, a subsidiary of the country's largest mobile operator SK Telecom, according to Yonhap News.

-SK Broadband filed a countersuit late last month to obtain payment for bandwidth the streaming platform used over the past three years, TechCrunch reported, in which it said Netflix had generated 24 times more network traffic as of September 2021, from May 2018.
+SK Broadband filed a countersuit late last month to obtain payment for bandwidth that the streaming platform used over the past three years, TechCrunch reported, in which it said Netflix had generated 24 times more network traffic as of last month, from May 2018.

 The move came weeks after Squid Game debuted and became a surprise international sensation.